Aarception/Mo-information-security-portfolio/README.md

 That is the greatest consideration under the circumstance.
 The choice ultimately belongs to you.

 I don't plan on applying again or wait around for engagement so I can finally establish this for vindication.
 I understand the threat is not the certificate.
 The threat is Search primarily and Gemini secondarily, because those were the 1st and 2nd places I came across Career Certificates.
+I am contemplating the responsibility of a board notice given my confidentiality promise and the fact liability consequentialism has prevented direct communication.
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*